-So perhaps you would not be surprised to learn that the a portion of the emotion system of the brain (the “limbic system”) is in charge of transferring information into memory.
+So perhaps you would not be surprised to learn that the a portion of the emotion system of the brain (what used to be called the “limbic system”) is in charge of transferring information into memory.
 From years of experiments and surgical experience, we now know that the main location for this transfer is a portion of the temporal lobe called the hippocampus.

 Here’s Harry.
 Harry’s looking to your left.
 His left ear would be right in the middle of this picture.
 Notice the green portion of the brain: this is called the temporal lobe.
 It lies right under your temple.
 Memories of names live in this left temporal lobe: particularly people’s names, names of animals, and names of tools.
-If you would like two paragraphs on “why these names?”, click here.
+(Why these names, and not names of mountains or bicycles?
+Interesting, if a little obvious. )

 The portion of the brain that helps those names get into memory in the first place, this hippocampus thing we are talking about, is also part of this temporal lobe.
 But you can’t see it here, because it’s an inside fold, not these outside folds you see above.
 To see the hippocampus, we’ll have to use x-ray vision.
 Imagine you could just squint and see right through the temporal lobe to what’s underneath.
 Using some beautiful images from a great medical illustrator, here’s what you’d see: